GeorgOhneH/ethz-document-fetcher/README.md

 | forbidden_extensions | List| A list of extension which are prohibited to be downloaded.
 Add 'video' for all video types extensions|
 | keep_replaced_files | Bool| default: false.
 If a file gets updated, it will be renamed, so it doesn't get overwritten.  |

+Note: You can also give the settings directly over the command line.
+Run `python main.py --help` for more infos.

 ## Template
 The template file is where you specify your folder structure and the websites you want to scrape.